bnl/pub-ML_examples/README.rst

 OS Requirements
 ---------------
-This package has been tested exclusively on Linux operating systems.
+This package has been tested on Linux operating systems:

 - Red Hat Enterprise Linux 8
 - Ubuntu 18.04
 - PopOS 20.04

+And on macOS operating system:

+- macOS Monterey 12.3.1

+Results for the macOS system with the same random seeds are different than those obtained with Linux systems.
+The results reported in the paper are obtained on Linux systems.

 Python dependencies
 -------------------